 Carin Lennartsson, PI (www.sweold.se)

 The Swedish Panel Study of Living Conditions of the Oldest Old (SWEOLD) collects high-quality data on older adults’ living conditions and health.
 The SWEOLD interview surveys are based on random samples of the population over the age of 75.
 The low non-response rates, the inclusion of institutionalised persons and the use of indirect (proxy) informants for people unable to be interviewed directly ensure a representative portrayal of this age group in Sweden.
-SWEOLD was first carried out in 1992 and has been repeated in 2002, 2004 and 2011.
-A fifth survey will take place in late 2014.
+SWEOLD was first carried out in 1992 and has been repeated in 2002, 2004, 2011 and 2014.
+A sixth survey will take place in 2020.
 SWEOLD covers areas including health and health behaviour, family, leisure activities, use of health and social care services.
 Socio-economic factors include education, previous occupation and available cash margin.
 Health indicators include symptoms, diseases, mobility and activity of daily living (IADL and ADL).
 In addition to self-reported data, the interview includes objective tests of lung function, physical function, grip-strength and cognition.

 For more information about the SWEOLD study please see www.sweold.se and/or

 Lennartsson, C., Agahi, N., Hols-Salén, L., Kelfve, S., Kåreholt, I., Lundberg, O., Parker, MG., and Thorslund, M (2014).
 DATA RESOURCE PROFILE: The Swedish Panel Study of Living Conditions of the Oldest Old (SWEOLD).
 International Journal of Epidemiology, available online March 20, 2014 from doi:10.1093/ije/dyu057